West Central (London Assembly constituency)

 West Central is a constituency represented on the London Assembly.
-The seat is currently held by Tony Devenish, a Conservative.
+The seat is currently held by James Small-Edwards from the Labour Party.

-It covers the combined area of the City of Westminster, the London Borough of Hammersmith and Fulham and the Royal Borough of Kensington and Chelsea.
+It covers the combined area of the City of Westminster, the London Borough of Hammersmith and Fulham and the Royal Borough of Kensington and Chelsea, much larger than the West Central postcode area.

 History

-Since the seat's creation in 2000, the elected Assembly Member (AM) has always been a Conservative candidate: three have represented the seat in succession.
+Since the seat's creation in 2000, the elected Assembly Member (AM) until 2024 had always been a Conservative candidate: three have represented the seat in succession.
 Its first AM was Angie Bray, who subsequently served as MP for Ealing Central and Acton.
 She was followed by Kit Malthouse in 2008, who was elected as MP for North West Hampshire in 2015, thus acting as an AM and MP for the remainder of his term on the London Assembly.
 He was succeeded in 2016 by Tony Devenish, who has been a councillor for Knightsbridge and Belgravia in Westminster (part of the GLA seat) since 2006.

 At the time of the 2016 London Assembly elections, two of the MPs for the five parliamentary constituencies covered by this seat were members of the Labour Party, and the other three from the Conservatives; Labour have always been the main challenger in the corresponding GLA seat.
 It includes a number of affluent areas which have tended to vote for Conservative candidates in local and general elections, accounting for the results to date.

 After the 2016 election, defeated candidate Mandy Richards lodged an election petition claiming that the results showed a discrepancy in turnout and that 15,000–20,000 postal votes were missing.
-The case was heard on 8 and 9 December 2016, with the result being all aspects of the petition were dismissed.
+The case was heard on 8 and 9 December 2016; the result was that all aspects of the petition were dismissed.